bhuvista/go-gdal/README.md

 - Convert raster datasets to various formats (e.g., PNG, GeoTIFF).
 - Retrieve dataset metadata such as size, bands, and bounds.
 - Perform geospatial transformations and projections.
-- Utilize GDAL utilities like `GDALTranslate` for format conversion.

 ---